-This chocolate beet brownies recipe is a completely modified creation of my good friend Thao and her cooking project and ideology, Apothe Cafe.
-She is an amazing chef skilled in plant-based, vegetarian, vegan and generally dank healthy food.
+This chocolate beet brownies recipe is a modified creation of my good friend Thao and her cooking project and ideology, Apothe Cafe.
+She is an amazing chef, skilled in plant-based, vegetarian, vegan and generally dank and artistic healthy food.
 Please enjoy this recipe and provide comments on how it goes.
 Thao originally excluded all flour-like products from the recipe to make it paleo friendly, I however add in a little for some help with the thickening.
-You could also try using more expensive coconut flour or almond flour etc.
+You could also try using coconut flour or almond flour etc.

 Beet brownies recipe

 yield: approx. 9 x 12 inch baking pan about 1 inch thick

 equipment: immersion blender or other blender to puree beets

 - 4-5 medium beets (2 cups pureed cooked beets)

 - ½ cup honey or maple syrup (or more to taste)

 - ⅓ cup tapioca flour, coconut flour, rice flour , cassava flour (each will give it a slightly different consistency but it will be delicious no matter what)

 - ¾ cup cocoa powder (unsweetened, raw organic is best : )

 - Wash, chop stem side clean and boil or steam beets until very soft (blunt knife enters easily), this can take 30min-1 hour.
 You can chop beets to speed up this process.
 Also, it is easier to skin/peel by hand them after they are cooked (and if they are whole it helps).